I wrote several motivational posts that are beloved by my readers. “Know your value!” I say. “Take control of your

 You have fooled yourself into believing you are doing the logical thing when you are doing the exact opposite.

-Throw in the psychological theory of “cognitive dissonance,” which states that humans strive for internal consistency.
+To compound matters, consider the psychological theory of “cognitive dissonance,” which states that humans strive for internal consistency.
 If you have acted a certain way, over time you will overly justify your behavior.
-If we struggle or suffer for something–whether it’s a career or a relationship–we will convince ourselves that we love it to justify our actions.
-The problem with cognitive dissonance is that it halts personal evolution and holds you back.
+If we struggle or suffer for something—whether it’s a career or a relationship—we will convince ourselves that we love it to justify our actions.
+In doing so, we halt our personal evolution and hold ourselves back.

 Over time, we gain new information.
 This information shapes our opinions and may change our course of action.
 You should not feel obligated to continue investing your time or effort into anything if you have gained new information that has lead you to the conclusion of, “Hey, maybe this wasn’t the right decision for me after all…”

 Let’s assume you’ve been working in this industry for ten years.
 When your license renewal comes up biannually, you sit down and evaluate your career.
 You teeter on the fence.
-“Well, this isn’t making me happy and I’d rather be a skydiving instructor–but I’m not completely miserable–but I’ve already invested ten years into this business.
+“Well, this doesn’t me happy and I’d rather be a skydiving instructor—but I’m not completely miserable.
+I’ve already invested ten years into this business.
 I know how to do my job well and I make alright money.
-It isn’t my passion but I’m getting by.
+I’m not passionate about it, but I’m getting by.
 It would be stupid to quit now that I’ve invested $20,000 into my education and thousands into my equipment and untold amounts into continuing education certifications.
 I’d hate to just walk away after spending all that money.
 My parents always said this was a bad career move and that I should have been a lawyer.
 If I quit now, they’ll think I’m a fool.
 My clients will never forgive me if I quit.
 I think I’ll go ahead and renew it and maybe things will improve.”

 …and thus your cycle of mediocrity continues for another ten years.